siddheshkadam/pepithon-WTC/README.md

 ### Added on 19-Sept-2019
 32. How to install Sendmail on Ubuntu 18.04.3 LTS?
 Explain step by step setup and talk about the various exceptions/errors with their respective solutions.
 [WRITE YOUR NAME]

 33. A-Z of SPF.
 What is SPF?
 How to check if your SPF record is correct?
 What are the most common errors with SPF?
 What does SPF fail mean and how to fix that problem?
-[WRITE YOUR NAME]
+[GAURANG]

 34. A-Z of DMARC.
 What is DMARC?
 How to check if your DMARC record is correct?
 What are the most common errors with DMARC?
 What does DMARC fail mean and how to fix that problem?
 Discuss about problems which can arise because of DMARC fail.
 [WRITE YOUR NAME]